vfilatkin/tanto-js/README.md

 - **Router Component** - Easy to set up and use hash router.
 - **Component Styling** - Component style isolation module.
 Using the CSS-in-JS approach, it allows you to isolate styles and classes from the rest of the components.
 Rules for elements and classes are applied automatically during rendering.
-- **HTML Tagged Templates** - Allows you to use HTML code as tagged template literals with expression interpolation.

 ## Quick example
 Here is an example of counter application.